 When I was a kid I did not like marmalade and didn't understand how anyone could!
 I thought it was an old person's food.
-I guess I'm an old person now because I love it!
-I've been enjoying this on a crumpet lately and it's so yummy!
-It's sweet and it's bitter.
-It's smooth with a little texture from the rind.
+I guess that means I'm an old person now because I love it!
+It's sweet, bitter and it's smooth with a little texture from the rind.
 This is also lower in sugar than regular jams and marmalades so adjust to your preference.
 I like it just like this.

 I watched a Grand Designs Abroad episode the other day where someone was making marmalade which gave me this idea.
 I thought that I had made up 'lemon marmalade' like some kind of recipe genius but after a quick google search it turns out that lemon marmalade was already a thing.
 Boo!